hershey101/hershey101.github.io/_posts/2016-09-05-Dear-Future-Wife.md

     - I like vacations which involve a lot of physical exercise (walking, hiking, biking, tennis, etc.) so I can at least keep my cardio up even if I'm out of the gym
 * I focus on exactly one primary thing at a time in my life, and make that the priority above all else.
 All of the decisions I make during that time are centered around how they can help me achieve the primary goal.
     - I like to work hard, and play hard.

 Entities I Associate With
 -------------------------

-* Swami Vivekananda/Pandurang-Shashri Athevle (Dadaji if you are a "Swadhyayie?")
+* Swami Vivekananda/Pandurang-Shashri Athevle (Dadaji if you are a "Swadhyayie".
+Completely butchered the spelling of that word.)
   - Vivekananda was one of the greatest figures in Indian history, and a person that I look up to and respect a lot.
 First and foremost, I highly recommend everyone who is interested in the Vedic philosophy to read his wiki entry, followed up with 'The Complete Works of Swami